osmlab/name-suggestion-index/CONTRIBUTING.md

 - Improve the labels and descriptions on the Wikidata entries.
 - Translate the labels and descriptions to more languages.
 - Add social media accounts under the "Identifiers" section.
 If a brand has a Facebook, Instagram, or Twitter account, we can fetch its logo automatically.

+Tip: The browsable index at http://osmlab.github.io/name-suggestion-index/brands/index.html can show you where the Wikidata information is missing or incomplete.

 <img width="800px" alt="Adding information on Wikidata" src="https://raw.githubusercontent.com/osmlab/name-suggestion-index/master/docs/img/wikidata.gif"/>